France's Macron tries to slow delta variant, boost vaccines

 PARIS (AP) — Is France’s summer over already?

 Just three days ago, the country threw open its nightclubs for the first time in 16 months, completing a protracted national effort at returning to a pre-pandemic normal just in time for summer vacation.
-But with the delta variant now driving resurgent infections, potential new restrictions loom.
+But with the delta variant now driving resurgent infections across Europe, potential new restrictions loom.

 President Emmanuel Macron is hosting a top-level virus security meeting Monday morning and then giving a televised speech in the evening, the kind of solemn speech he’s given at each turning point in France’s virus epidemic.